Measuring Association Between Labels and Free-Text Rationales: Analyzing Necessary Properties of Joint Models

-At minimum, rationales must be implicitly or explicitly tied to the model's prediction decision.
-We call this \emph{label-rationale association}.
-We present two analyses that investigate to what extent \itoor models exhibit this property: robustness equivalence (\sect{sec:robustness}) and attribution overlap (\sect{sec:gradients}).
-The results allow us to better understand where to place \itoor models on the faithfulness gradient.
+At minimum, rationales must be implicitly or explicitly tied to the model's prediction.
+We present two metrics to analyze the association between the mechanisms that produce labels and rationales in a multi-task, \itoor model: \emph{robustness equivalence} (\sect{sec:robustness}) and \emph{feature importance agreement} (\sect{sec:gradients}).
+These experiments serve as a necessary sanity check for the reliability of \itoor models' explanations.